Bergen County Republican Organization ByLaws

 WHEREAS it is the purpose of the Bergen County Republican County Committee to strengthen party effectiveness and to elect Republican officials, responsive and accountable to Republican voters; and

-NOW, THEREFORE, to insure the proper government of the Bergen County Republican Committee, to strengthen party effectiveness and to represent Republican voters in the election of Republican Officials who are responsive and accountable to these voters, these Bylaws are established on the 30th day of June, 2009.
+NOW, THEREFORE, to insure the proper government of the Bergen County Republican Committee, to strengthen party effectiveness and to represent Republican voters in the election of Republican Officials who are responsive and accountable to these voters, these ByLaws, revised on the 11th day of June, 2013.